 When you swim, you make crossing movements with your body.
 This helps with the development of the nerve fibers in the corpus callosum.
 The result of this is that the right and left hemispheres of the brain become connected and communicate with each other.
 The activity of swimming activates both hemispheres of the brain and all four lobes at the same time.
 The result of activation, connection, and communication is increased cognition and easier learning.
 This can be a major positive result of swimming for both children and adults.

 Those who regularly take part in swimming usually do so because it is a good physical activity.
 They likely don’t realize that it also helps with your memory, anxiety, and mood.
 These are some of the ways that taking part in swimming will positively affect your brain function.
-Contact SwimRight Academy if you’re in need of swimming lessons in Mar Vista.
+Contact SwimRight Academy if you’re in need of swimming lessons in West LA.